“I make art for the sake of art . . . and for my own selfish gratification, because I’m an artistic monster.”

 - Publisher: Gallery Books

 Besides that, there’s nothing major to critique about this book.
-I like how open and informal the writing was.
+I like how informal the writing was.
 She’s open and down-to-earth about her whole life.
 I can connect with Lindsey more because of it.
 She admits her faults (even her eating disorder) in a truthful way.
-She never glossed over anything.
+She never glosses over anything.
 But if you or someone you know suffers from an eating disorder, this can be your minor trigger warning.
-She was honest with everything about the disorder, so it’s not as bad as other books that I’ve read.
+She’s honest with everything about the disorder, so it’s not as bad as other books that I’ve read.
 However, you can skip that one chapter and still understand the story.

 Average rating on Goodreads: 4.2/5